-See for yourself how the forces of electricity and magnetism can work together by building a simple DC motor using simple materials you can find in any hardware store!
+See for yourself how the forces of electricity and magnetism can work together by building a simple DC electric motor using simple materials you can find in any hardware store!

 In a magnet, atoms are lined up so that the negatively charged electrons are all spinning in the same direction.
-Like electric current, the movement of the electrons creates magnetic force.
+Like an electric current, the movement of the electrons creates a magnetic force.
 The area around the magnet where the force is active is called a magnetic field.
 Metal objects and other magnets that enter this field will be pulled toward the magnet.

 The way the atoms are lined up creates two different poles in the magnet, a north pole and a south pole.
 As with electrical charges, opposite poles attract each other, while like poles repel each other.

 Learn about electromagnetism and its many uses here.

 Now let's watch it work as we build a motor.

 What You Need to Make a DIY Motor with Magnets

 - To make a bundle, wrap the ends of the wire several times around the loops to hold them in place.
 Position the ends so they are directly across from each other and extending out in a straight line on either side of the bundle, to form an axle.
 What you just made is called the armature.